hprasath2306/Web-Automation/README.md

 # Web-Automation using Selenium
 Used:
    Selenium with Python,
-Automated a Google form that automatically sign in, fill and submit the form.
+Automated a Google form that automatically fill and submit the form.